SamuelWu2001/LeetCode2024/Intervals/57. Insert Interval/README.md

 > - Ask clarifying questions and use examples to understand what the interviewer wants out of this problem.
 > - Choose a “happy path” test input, different than the one provided, and a few edge case inputs.
 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.
+1. Does the newInterval only containsa set of start and end?
+   Yes
-1. Any requirement on time/space complexity?
+3. Any requirement on time/space complexity?
+   You don't need to modify intervals in-place.

 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category.
 ### Plan
 > - Sketch visualizations and write pseudocode.
 > - Walk through a high-level implementation with an existing diagram.

-General Idea: Travere the interval array and find where the start and end if the insert interval located, either within an interval or in the space between two intervals.
-Finally, merge the overlapping intervals and output the result.
+General Idea: Add the `newInterval` into the `intervals` array and sort it again.
+Create a new array and traverse the `intervals` array to add the qualified elements into new array.
+1. Add the `newInterval` into the `intervals` array and sort it again
+2. Create the `new` array
+3. Traverse the `intervals` array
+   - compare the `current` interval in the `intervals` array with the `last` interval in the `new` array
+   - if the start of the `current` interval is bigger the end of the `last` interval, add the `current` interval into `new` array
+   - Otherwise, if the end of the `current` interval is smaller or equal to the end of the `last` interval, continue to step3
+   - Otherwise, merge the `curren`t interval with the last interval by assigning the end of the `current` interval to the end of the `last` interval

 ### Implement
 > - Implement the solution (make sure to know what level of detail the interviewer wants)